adamchor1992/MScThesisPart3_TestApplication_PC_directly_to_STM32F469/README.md

 # MScThesisPart3_TestApplication_PC_directly_to_STM32F469
+[OVERVIEW]

 Part 3 of 4 of my MSc Thesis project.
 This repository contains Qt application used to test and visualize UART communication between PC and touch panel implemented on STM32F469 Discovery, as well as panel's functionalities. (see part of 1 of 4 of the project here on  https://github.com/adamchor1992/MScThesisPart1_TouchPanel_STM32F469)

+[SCREENS]

 See screens folder for some screenshots/photos of the implemented system

+[HOW TO RUN]

+Run by opening release/DiplomaThesis_GUI.exe

+This does NOT require Qt framework installation